Community News - Kirkby

 Our Lady RC Church

-Glenys Williams and Joyce Shepherd served Monday week’s lunches.
-Len Fox entertained on the organ before afternoon bingo was played.
+Len Fox entertained on the organ before lunches were served by Glenys Williams and Joyce Shepherd on Monday week.
+Bingo was played in the afternoon.
 Members played carpet bowls on Tuesday week.
-Walter Jones and Joan Peel provided the music for Thursday week’s line and sequence dance.
-On Friday week Betty Young provided a buffet to mark her birthday during the sequence dance, music by Charles Ball.
+Walter Jones and Joan Peel provided the music for Thursday week’s line and sequence dances.
+At Friday week’s sequence dance Charles Ball and Alan Turner provided the buffet to celebrate their birthdays.
+Music was by Herbert Dixon.

 Hill Methodist Church

 Helene and Barrie Smith hosted the Bible study group on Monday week.
 The Genesis group met in the evening.
 The first meeting of the Compass Initiative, a group for those new to the faith, was held.
 Betty Grice also led a Fellowship at Five Gables Residential Home.
 Nancy Shipley played the keyboard.
 Following Wednesday week’s Mother and Toddler group Alan stone led the afternoon Fellowship.
 Yvonne Hague spoke.
 The organist was Betty Grice.
 The Prayer group met on Saturday week.
 Rev David Hayward led both of Sunday week’s Harvest Praise services.
 The Worship group led the morning singing.
 Don Franks and Ian Fox both read.
 A shared Harvest lunch was then taken.
 Brenda and Derek Cahill read at the afternoon service.
 The organist was Joy Franks.
 The collections were donated to Water Aid.